 To truly appreciate the development of CD-ROM technology, we need to understand its origins.
 The story of CD-ROMs begins in the late 1970s and early 1980s, with the emergence of optical storage and the LaserDisc format.
 LaserDisc, a forerunner to the CD-ROM, was the first commercial optical disc storage medium, which relied on laser technology to read and store data.
 Although it was primarily used for movies and video content, the LaserDisc format laid the groundwork for the development of the Compact Disc Digital Audio (CD-DA) standard, which ultimately evolved into CD-ROM.

-Philips and Sony, the two major players in the development of the CD-DA standard, initially focused on creating a digital audio storage solution that would surpass the existing vinyl record and cassette tape formats.
+Philips and Sony, the two major players in developing the CD-DA standard, initially focused on creating a digital audio storage solution that surpassed the existing vinyl record and cassette tape formats.
 The Red Book standard, published in 1980, outlined the specifications for CD-DA and set the stage for the eventual development of CD-ROM.
-At its core, the Red Book standard was designed to store digital audio data in a series of pits and lands on the surface of the disc, which would then be read by a laser in the CD player.
+At its core, the Red Book standard was designed to store digital audio data in a series of pits and lands on the disc’s surface, which a laser in the CD player would then read.

 The success of the CD-DA format in the audio industry led researchers and engineers to consider the potential of using a similar technology for data storage.
 In 1982, the first Compact Disc was released, with a storage capacity of 74 minutes (or 650 MB) of digital audio data.
-The adoption of CD-DA technology for data storage would require the development of a new standard, as well as improvements in data encoding and error correction techniques.
+The adoption of CD-DA technology for data storage would require the development of a new standard and improvements in data encoding and error correction techniques.

 Phase 2: The Birth of CD-ROM

-The development of the CD-ROM format began in earnest in the mid-1980s, with the goal of creating an affordable, high-capacity storage medium for personal computers.
+The development of the CD-ROM format began in earnest in the mid-1980s, with the intent to create an affordable, high-capacity storage medium for personal computers.
 In 1985, the Yellow Book standard was published, defining the specifications for CD-ROMs.
 The Yellow Book was heavily influenced by the Red Book, borrowing many of its concepts and standards while adapting them for data storage.

 One of the first commercially available CD-ROM drives was the Philips CM100, released in 1987.
-This drive was capable of reading data at a rate of 150 KB/s, and it required a proprietary interface card to connect to a computer.
+This drive could read data at a rate of 150 KB/s, requiring a proprietary interface card to connect to a computer.
 The high cost of CD-ROM drives and the limited availability of CD-ROM software initially hampered widespread adoption.
 However, as prices began to decrease and more software became available, the CD-ROM format quickly gained traction.

 By the early 1990s, CD-ROMs had become a standard feature in personal computers, and the technology was being hailed as the future of data storage.
-The increased storage capacity of CD-ROMs, compared to floppy disks, allowed software developers to create more sophisticated applications with richer multimedia content.
+Compared to floppy disks, the increased storage capacity of CD-ROMs allowed software developers to create more sophisticated applications with richer multimedia content.
 CD-ROMs also offered a more efficient method for distributing software, as they could store the equivalent of hundreds of floppy disks on a single disc.

 Phase 3: The Evolution and Expansion of CD-ROM Technology